What is Far red in the grow light spectrum

 Far red effect on flowering

 A high proportion of far red in the grow light spectrum can cause long day plants to increase flower production.
-However medicinal herbs are short day plants and increasing far red does not effect the rate of flowering.
+However medicinal herbs such as cannabis are short day plants and increasing far red does not effect the rate of flowering.

 Should Far red LEDs be included in grow lights?